r4ppz/research-repo-docs/docs/api_contract.md

 - page: integer, default 0
 - size: integer, default 20
-- departmentId: integer (optional)
+- departmentId: integer (optional; all roles may filter)
 - archived: boolean (optional)
   - Omitted → returns only archived=false (active) for all roles
   - If provided:
     - For admin roles: archived=true returns archived; archived=false returns active
-    - For student role: providing archived param is forbidden (403)
+    - For student role: providing archived param is forbidden → 403 FORBIDDEN

 Responses

 - 200 OK → Page<ResearchPaper>
+- 401 UNAUTHORIZED
+- 403 FORBIDDEN (student with archived param)

 ### 4.2 GET /api/papers/{id}

 Requires JWT.

-Responses
+Responses (authoritative policy)

-- 200 OK → ResearchPaper (admins can fetch even if archived)
+- Admins: 200 OK → ResearchPaper (even if archived)
 - Students:
-  - If archived and student has no ACCEPTED request: 404
+  - If paper.archived=true AND student has NO ACCEPTED request → 404 NOT_FOUND
-  - If student has ACCEPTED request: may return 200 so their Requests page can render; alternatively the Requests endpoint embeds the paper.
-Pick one consistent policy.
+  - If student has an ACCEPTED request → 200 OK → ResearchPaper (archived:true)
-- 404 NOT_FOUND
+- 404 NOT_FOUND (nonexistent)

 ---